Benji0187/writing-test/README.md

 1. Enter the recipient's recipient identifier.
 1. Enter the order's order identifier.
-1. Enter the payer's payer information (optional)/
+1. Enter the payer's payer information (optional).
 1. Select the **Create Session** button.

-1. *Result*: The system starts the Checkout Session and prompts the payer to confirm their payment details.
+> *Result*: The system starts the Checkout Session and prompts the payer to confirm their payment details.

-## Monitor a Checkout Session

-You can monitor and manage all the payments you've created through your Payment Dashboard.